ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 It is a better way to utilize the time before visible content starts to appear.

+> Pre-resolving DNS of external assets makes the page load faster.

 These are the methods I would recommend to use to speed up your Jekyll blog.
 Once you implement some of these methods, check if it has improved the page load time.
 Let me know how much in the comment section.

 ## Conclusion
 More than ranking on search engines, speed is important to keep your users happy.
 They may not return to the website if it is too slow to load.
 Make sure you keep your website light and fast.
 Compare your website to a restaurant; how happy we feel if the service is quick and how frustrating it will be if the order takes forever.
 Speed and simplicity makes Jekyll stand out of the crowd.

-I hope that the article helped you speed up your Jekyll website.
+I hope this article helped you speed up your Jekyll website.
 Ask any doubts you have through comments.

 Thanks for reading!